Omar Ramos

-Julián Omar Ramos Suárez (born 26 January 1988), known as Omar, is a Spanish professional footballer who plays as an attacking midfielder for I-League club Gokulam Kerala.
+Julián Omar Ramos Suárez (born 26 January 1988), known as Omar, is a Spanish professional footballer who plays as an attacking midfielder.

 He amassed La Liga totals of 120 matches and one goal over five seasons, in service of Tenerife, Valladolid and Leganés.
 He added 164 appearances in the Segunda División (six goals), and played abroad in India later in his career.

 Club career

 Tenerife

 Born in Santa Cruz de Tenerife, Canary Islands, Omar finished his development at local CD Tenerife.
 He made his professional debut on 20 September 2006 at the age of 18, coming on as a second-half substitute in a 1–2 home loss against Deportivo Alavés in the second round of the Copa del Rey, but spent the vast majority of his early spell with the reserves, also being loaned to lowly UE Lleida.

 Omar was promoted to the main squad for 2009–10, with Tenerife back in La Liga after seven years.
 He played 23 games during the season – albeit only seven starts – as the club was immediately relegated; his first match in the competition was on 29 August 2009, when he came off the bench in a 1–0 defeat at Real Zaragoza.